archmedian/policies/intl/en/privacy/index.md

 ### Remarketing

 We use remarketing mechanisms.
-This means, in a nutshell, that after visiting our product website we may show you our ads in some other places.
-This allows us to reach to the potential clients who are interested, rather than showing them to everybody.
+This means, in a nutshell, that after visiting our product website we may show you our ads on some other websites, for example on Facebook Google or LinkedIn.
+This allows us to reach to the potential clients who are interested, rather than showing ads to everybody.

 We use third parties (subprocessors) to facilitate remarketting process.
 You can learn more here: [subprocessors](../product/{product_1_code}/subprocessors/index.md)